LaunchCodeEducation/LCHS-web-form-part-2/README.md

 Use the code in `encrypt.py` for the LCHS Web Form project (Part 2).

-This project is currently under development.

-When deployed, instructions for the project can be found here:
+Instructions for the project can be found in the LCHS textbook here:
 <https://education.launchcode.org/lchs/chapters/flask-intro/project.html>